A Role of Environmental Complexity on Representation Learning in Deep Reinforcement Learning Agents: Results

 \subsubsection{A small increase in shortcut experience induces a large learning benefit}

 Referring back to Fig \ref{fig:p_comb_curves}C, we observed a large gap in learning efficiency between agents from $p=0.1$ and $p=0.8$ environments.
 One might assume $p=0.2$ agents would resemble those from $p=0.1$, with closed shortcut episodes dominating their experience.
 Yet, their learning dynamics and representation development, particularly the initial dip in landmark sensitivity, are more qualitatively similar to $p=0.5$ or $p=0.8$ agents.
 Additionally, $p=0.3$ agents reach nearly the same asymptotic performance as agents in $p=0.8$, far beyond those from $p=0.1$.
 This suggests that even small adjustments in training conditions can significantly influence learning outcomes.
-This could also be interpreted as navigation skills taking a critical amount of experience to develop.

-While the learning mechanisms between humans and RL agents differ, we propose a modification to the DSP to test this hypothesis.
+We propose a modification to the DSP to test this hypothesis.
 Typically, DSP participants are first instructed to walk around the perimeter of a maze multiple times while noting the objects that they come across.
 Afterwards, they are tasked with finding their way to these objects, and the frequency that they use shortcuts in the maze (cutting through the maze, as opposed to following the path they were initially guided on) is recorded.

-During the initial phase of guided exploration, we suggest incorporating some number of example paths where participants are led through the center of the maze.
-Based on our findings, we hypothesize that these demonstrations should induce a nonlinear improvement in the amount of shortcuts used by participants as a function of the number $N$ of shortcut demonstrations given.
-In other words, as $N$ is increased, we predict that initially a substantial increase in shortcut taking will be observed.
-Eventually though, the marginal benefit of increasing $N$ further should taper off, with the most significant gains in shortcut usage coming from the first few additional demonstrations.
+During the initial phase of guided exploration, a modified DSP task could incorporate some number of example paths where participants are led through the center of the maze.
+We hypothesize that these demonstrations should induce a nonlinear improvement in the amount of shortcuts used by participants as a function of the number $N$ of shortcut demonstrations given.
+In other words, as $N$ increases from $0$, we predict that initially a substantial increase in shortcut taking will be observed.
+Eventually the marginal benefit of increasing $N$ further should taper off, with the largest gains in shortcut usage coming from the first few added demonstrations.